the-alchemist88/Cpp_helper_codes/Inheritence/inheritance_notes.md

 since a class can inherit from a given base class only once.
 Examples that are possible in composition but not in private inheritance:

 - A class can have two members of another class type.
-- A class can have an array of memvers of another class type.
+- A class can have an array of members of another class type.

 In summary, upcasting in private inheritance: